WATCH: Fantastic 'Matrix' makeover has Trump stopping bullets in mid-air * WorldNetDaily * by Joe Kovacs

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND’s Email News Alerts!

-The video, which already has more than 130 million views since it was posted by Phil Scarborough July 19, shows Trump then proceeding to effortlessly fight and defeat Joe Biden, who eventually explodes into smithereens.
+The video shows Trump then proceeding to effortlessly fight and defeat Joe Biden, who eventually explodes into smithereens.

+The original Viral Matrix Trump Video (The Matrump) Straight off my hard drive.
+I am so glad you all love this.
+Thank you all for the support and Thank you so much @elonmusk Words cannot express my gratitude. pic.twitter.com/D1UEfW1E9p

 Elon Musk calls the new version: “Best AI video to date!”